FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-08-17-using-useclass-usefactory-usevalue-useexisting-with-treeshakable-providers-in-angular.md

 });
 ```

-And this simple test if the service can get created blows up with an error:
+And this test if the service can get created blows up with an error:

 ```
 Error: StaticInjectorError(DynamicTestModule)[HttpClient]: